What is a clean room?

 The time it takes from a contamination event to the room regaining its designed cleanliness level as per the GMP requirements.

 A test that samples a fixed volume of air and captures, filters and counts airborne particles by their size.
 This is performed when the cleanroom is “at rest” or “in operation”.
 For pharmaceutical operations, both airborne viable (alive) and non-viable (not alive) particle counts are performed.
 This is performed as part of the certification of a cleanroom and during regular environmental monitoring.

-A series of tests that are performed to show that a cleanroom is operating at to its required class or grade and you have a certificate issued by a competent tester.
+Cleanroom certification is a series of tests that are performed to show that a cleanroom is operating at to its required class or grade and you have a certificate issued by a competent tester.